Dawn Kinnard, The Serpentine Sessions | New music reviews, news & interviews

 Pennsylvanian preacher's daughter fights to get noticed at disappointing Serpentine Sessions

-The daughter of a Baptist minister, comparisons could be drawn between Kinnard and fellow preacher’s-offspring-cum-country-singer, Diane Birch.
-Except Birch’s music comes from every musical advantage.
-And there’s nothing processed or produced about Kinnard’s voice, a glorious mix of Tom Waits and Marge Simpson.
-Her quirkiness is all real.
-Part of that reality is the inevitable struggle.
-And this summer, for the second time in three years, she has put her savings on the line to try to make it here.
-Her second album is due out in September.
-Until then she must be relying on word-of-mouth buzz generated by her gigs to keep her dream alive.
+On the face of it, comparisons could be drawn between Dawn Kinnard and fellow preacher’s-offspring-cum-country-singer, Diane Birch.
+Except Birch’s music comes from every musical advantage, whereas Kinnard still has a day-job as a hairdresser.
+Moreover, her voice remains totally unproduced - a glorious mix of Tom Waits and Marge Simpson.
+This summer, for the second time in three years, she has put her savings on the line to try to make it here.

-And although Kinnard started off looking bemused staring out at an audience mainly comprised of event photographers, her confidence picked up in direct proportion to the friends she won over from the competing food and drink attractions.
-In fact, by the time she was into “Bicycle” and “The Cost of Love” she was back to her trademark “Elvis shaking legs” and screwed-up eyes.
+Kinnard started off looking bemused staring out at an audience mainly comprised of event photographers, but her confidence picked up.
+By the time she was into “Bicycle” and “The Cost of Love” she was back to her trademark “Elvis shaking legs” and screwed-up eyes.
 And afterwards, she thanked those of us who'd listened with a sincere smile, lit up a cigarette and strolled over to watch Patti Smith.

 Watch Dawn Kinnard perform "One Little Step Away" on Later with Jools Holland

 Thank you for continuing to read our work on theartsdesk.com.
 For unlimited access to every article in its entirety, including our archive of more than 10,000 pieces, we're asking for £2.95 per month or £25 per year.
 We feel it's a very good deal, and hope you do too.